Who said that Halloween is just about scary stuff? How about those little (and big) ones who still want to celebrate but dislike gore?

 Learn how to set a career in face painting in our free guide How to Become a Professional Face Painter and Get Paid!

-Step 3 (optional): Outlining the mask and eyes
+Step 3 (Optional): Outlining the Pumpkin Halloween Makeup

 If you find it difficult to paint a nice and crisp black outline with a round brush, especially around the eyes, you can use a small flat or angle brush too.